datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ## 1.4 Git & GitHub

 Git is a version control system (VCS).
-It helps keeping track of all changes in your project and share it.
+It helps keeping track of all changes in your project and sharing it.
 While it is heavily used by software developers to track and share code, it is also useful to track and share the progress of any design or research process.
-The principle is as follows: you share a remote repository, you 'pull' from this repository the latest changes (any files, code, doc...) from your peers, you make changes on your machine, and you 'push' your changes on the remote repository, making them available for your peers.
+The principle is as follows: you share a remote repository, you 'pull' the latest changes (any files, code, doc...) from your peers from this repository, you make changes on your machine, and you 'push' your changes on the remote repository, making them available for your peers.

 Here are four short videos with more details: